MicrosoftDocs/sql-docs/docs/reporting-services/report-design/filter-group-and-sort-data-report-builder-and-ssrs.md

 After the data is retrieved from the external data source, you can add filters to:

-- datasets
+- Datasets.
-- data regions
+- Data regions.
-- data region groups, including detail groups.
+- Data region groups, including detail groups.

 Filters are applied at run time first on the dataset.
 Then it proceeds to the data region.
 Then the filter is applied to the group, in top-down order for group hierarchies.
 In a table, matrix, or list, filters for row groups, column groups, and adjacent groups are applied independently.
 In a chart, filters for category groups and series groups are applied independently.
 For more information, see [Add dataset filters, data region filters, and group filters to a paginated report (Report Builder)](../../reporting-services/report-design/add-dataset-filters-data-region-filters-and-group-filters.md).

 For each filter, you specify a filter equation.
 A filter equation includes three elements:

-- Dataset field or expression that specifies the data to filter
+- Dataset field or expression that specifies the data to filter.
-- Operator
+- Operator.
 - Value to compare.

-Only those data values that match the filter condition are included when the item is processed.
+Only data values that match the filter condition are included when the item is processed.

 To help your users control the data in a report, you can include parameters in filter expressions.
 For more information, see [Parameters collection references in a paginated report (Report Builder)](../../reporting-services/report-design/built-in-collections-parameters-collection-references-report-builder.md).